Prepare your Microsoft 365 tenant

 Toggle Upload custom apps to the On position.

 Select Save.
-Your test tenant can permit custom app sideloading.
+Your test tenant can permit custom app upload.

-It can take up to 24 hours for the sideloading to be active.
+It can take up to 24 hours for the custom app upload to be active.
 In the interim, you can use upload for <your tenant> to test your app.
 To upload the .zip package file of the app, see upload custom apps.